Intro to input tables

 Types of input table columns

-All input tables support the following types of columns, unless otherwise noted:
+Input tables support the following types of columns:

 Type | Description | Available columns |